grierson/grierson/simple/event-sourcing.md

 | 6/11/2021 @ 23:32  | Whiskey                    | -$50    | $2,190  |
 | 7/11/2021 @ 01:48  | Ebay (1989 Mazda MX5)      | -$2,180 | $10     |

 Where you uncover you've drunkenly bought yourself an `1989 Mazda MX5`.

-> "Uh oh..."
+"Uh oh..."

-Thanks to the transaction history you've worked out what happened.

-## Transaction Incoming and Outgoing (Projection)

-Using the transaction history we can also view our total income/outgoings by only totaling the deposit/withdrawal transactions separately.

-We are using the same data (transaction log) for each total but getting different results as we are only processing the events related.
+> [!NOTE]
+> As your bank has recorded each transaction you can view whats happend and when

+* Transaction = Event
+* Transaction history = Event log
+* Current Balance = Projection

+## Pro (Temporal Query)

+Your banking app shows your **current** balance by totaling all of your deposit and withdrawal transactions.

+However, using the exact same transaction log we can interpret the data for different purposes, such as only totaling your **monthly** spend or overall **annual** income so we can query over our data in different ways whilst also taking time into account.

 | Date               | Description                | Amount |
 | ------------------ | -------------------------- | ------ |